KandaoVR/qt-breakpad/README.md

 ### 3. Linux
 - Should be working. lol
-- Pull request are welcomed!
+- Pull requests are welcomed!

 -----
 - contact Neil for more information neil.szj@kandaovr.com